Cyril-Meyer/RealMap3D/README.md

 This project has a direct use for me for creating maps on [Art of Rally](https://artofrally.com/).

+This is a work in progress, you may have to make changes in the code to make it work for you.

 ### TODO
-* interconnection between each section of road
-  * maybe use delaunay triangulation in thoses area
 * vegetation generation

 *need improvement*
+* X-axis seems to be inverted
 * better fit between terrain and track
 * building generation
   * use less polygon
-* X-axis seems to be inverted
+* interconnection between each section of road

 ### How to use RealMap3D

 #### 1. Prepare the data